stoplightio/docs/articles/enterprise/components/app-overview.md

 # The Stoplight App

 The **App** component powers the Stoplight user interface by connecting users to the Stoplight API and other services.
+This is the primary point of ingress for most users using Stoplight.
+It is what they will load in their web browser, and connect the desktop app to.

 > #### Networking Details
 >